-Zones 1-6 on the control board, however, can be programmed for a fast loop response (35ms).
+Zones 1 on the control board, however, can be programmed for a fast loop response (35ms).

-Zones 1-6 are Fast Loop Response Section [030]: [1-6]
+Zone 1 has Fast Loop Response .
+Section [013]: [5]

 5.25 Keypad Tampers

 If the Keypad Tampers Enable option is selected, the panel will display and transmit a General System Tamper reporting code if any keypad is removed from the wall.
 When the keypad tamper is restored, the panel will transmit the General System Tamper Restoral reporting code.
 All keypads should be properly installed and secured before enabling this option.